Amazon Web Services

 Ora Lassila is a Principal Graph Technologist in the Amazon Neptune graph database group.
 He has a long experience with graphs, graph databases, ontologies, and knowledge representation, and was a co-author of the original RDF specification as well as a co-author of the seminal article on the Semantic Web.
-He holds a Ph.D in Computer Science, but his daughters do not think he is a real doctor, the kind who helps people.
+He holds a Ph.D in Computer Science, but actually aspires to be a professional aviation photographer..

 2021 Talk: A knowledge graph is more than just a graph database